Who's Behind Listverse?

 Nine cages—filled with lions, tigers, and zebras—burst into flames.
 Some animals were able to escape the blaze, but twenty-six others were so badly burned they were put down by policemen with machine guns.

 In 1903, two separate Wallace Brothers Circus trains crashed into each other.
-The first train had slowed to a halt on the railway tracks—and although the conductor of the second train saw the warning light, the brakes failed and the two trains collided.
-In all, thirty circus workers were killed and another twenty-seven injured.
+The first train had slowed to a halt on the railway tracks, and although the conductor of the second train saw the warning light, the brakes failed, and the two trains collided.
+In all, 30 circus workers were killed and another 27 injured.
 Several animals also died in the crash, including an Arabian horse, three camels, one great dane, and an elephant named Maud.

-As a result, eighty-six people died and another 127 were injured.
+As a result, 86 people died, and another 127 were injured.